 Building a collaborative risk management platform needs a new approach, one that can’t be done in silos with paperwork or spreadsheets and connected bureaucracies.
 Distributed ledgers provide the foundations.

 How It Works

-Jitsuin Archivist augments your asset management operations by creating a “Shared Service History” of all assets, enabling all participants in a value chain to log records of “When Who Did What to each Thing”.
+RKVST augments your asset management operations by creating a “shared service history” of all assets, enabling all participants in a value chain to log records of “When Who Did What to each Thing”.
 The record includes events such as:

 - Software vulnerability status, recalls, upgrades.